HatefDastour/ENGG_680/README.md

 * Calgary Traffic Incidents Data [https://data.calgary.ca/Transportation-Transit/Traffic-Incidents/35ra-9556](https://data.calgary.ca/Transportation-Transit/Traffic-Incidents/35ra-9556).
 It is noteworthy that this dataset was specifically employed for instructional purposes in the context of the course "ENGG 680."

+* Calgary Traffic Incidents dataset "Traffic_Incidents.csv", acquired from [here])(https://data.calgary.ca/Transportation-Transit/Traffic-Incidents/35ra-9556), provides information about various traffic incidents, including their locations, timestamps, the city quadrant in which they occurred, and a count of incidents at each location.

+	**Description of the Dataset Columns:**

+	1. **INCIDENT INFO:** This column provides a brief description of the location of the traffic incident.
+It typically includes the names of streets or intersections where the incident occurred.

+	2. **START_DT:** This column indicates the date and time when the traffic incident was reported or occurred.
+For example, "9/15/2023 8:44" means the incident took place on September 15, 2023, at 8:44 AM.

+	3. **QUADRANT:** This column specifies the quadrant of the city where the incident occurred.
+In this context, "NW" stands for Northwest, "SE" for Southeast, and "SW" for Southwest.
+It helps geographically categorize the incident location within the city.

 ## Lecture Handouts